MariusVanDerWijden/progpow-wiki/ProgPoW.md

 HASH_BYTES = 64                   # hash length in bytes
 DATASET_PARENTS = 256             # number of parents of each dataset element
 CACHE_ROUNDS = 3                  # number of rounds in cache production
+PROGPOW_LANES = 16                # number of parallel lanes used to produce one hash
+PROGPOW_REGS = 32                 # size of the mix state
 PROGPOW_PERIOD = 50               # number of blocks after which
 PROGPOW_CACHE_BYTES = 16*1024     # bytes in the cache set
 PROGPOW_CNT_DAG = 64              # number of dag accesses in the outer loop